sagemathinc/cocalc/notes/final_push.md

 - [ ] (1:00?)
 3d: fix the camera issue (that generates the large log)

 - [ ] (1:00?)
-3d: include code in cloud.sagemath library and provide non-default option to show to use it
+3d: include code in cloud.sagemath library and provide non-default option to show to use it; post about that at http://trac.sagemath.org/sage_trac/ticket/12402

 - [ ] (3:00?) file operation notifications -- Using delete in the browser merely moves the file to the trash (but not overwriting other files).
 (And similarly, using file rename in the browser, merely renames the file on the filesystem and does nothing else yet.)
 There are several other actions for particular file types that *should* be taken, but aren't yet.
 When you open a file, the local hub daemon creates an object in memory that represents that file/terminal/whatever -- it needs to be notified when the file is moved or deleted, but I simply haven't implemented this yet.